About Lisa D'Amico, MFA, PhD

 “Every new painting is a deep breath.
 A new beginning to tell a story using color and creativity."

 Translating moments in life and provoking emotions are the primary focuses of Bronx-born artist, Lisa D’Amico's work.
 She strives to reproduce the varied facets of intensity by exploring color and composition and the struggles that occur between them.

 Her creative process usually begins with a series of sketches, which serve as her inspirational catalyst to canvas, paper or wood.
-Her techniques for the actual artwork often involve building up areas of color through the application of many layers of paint, latex, compounds and ink to achieve vibrant color effects and multitudes of texture.
+Her techniques for the actual artwork often involve building up areas of color through the application of many layers of paint, latex, compounds and resin to achieve vibrant color effects and multitudes of texture.